 Valley Water staff and consultant personnel performed an emergency visual and electromagnetic inspection of the distressed pipe segments on January 14, 2020.
 The electromagnetic inspection confirmed the level of distress that Valley Water staff has been monitoring through the AFO system.
 Contract C0657 for the emergency repair work was awarded to Kiewit Infrastructure West Company.
-The emergency repair work began on January 20, 2020, is currently progressing as planned, and is scheduled to be completed on time.
+The emergency repair work began, is currently progressing as planned, and is scheduled to be completed on time.